L-X-T/r-software-basic/labs/06a_components.md

 6. Open the file _flight-search.component.html_.
 Comment out the tabular output of the flights found.

 7. Instead of the table, use the new element `flight-card` to display the flights found.
-To do this, create an explicit binding for the properties `item`, `isSelected` and the event `isSelectedChange`.
+To do this, create an explicit binding for the properties `item`, `selected` and the event `selectedChange`.

    <details>
    <summary>Show source</summary>